LearnersGuild/guide/Game_Manual/Boundaries.md

 The Law of No Collusion take the Law of Integrity to the group level:

-> Players must not conspire with other players to sabotage game procedures.
+> Players must not conspire with other players to sabotage procedures.

 For example, a player would be breaking this law if they made a pact with other players to vote for or against a particular goal.